toverux/HallOfFame/HallOfFame/LongDescription.md

 server and your images is not free.

 Donations are very welcome and will help keep the service running.

-I will soon publish the exact donation/expenditure balance for the mod so people are encouraged to donate when the balance is in the red.
-(Or just donate because you like the mod! =)

-## Known issue: possible (but benign) crash when starting the game

-There is a confirmed bug in cohtml engine (the UI layer of Cities: Skylines II) that can cause random (but rare) crashes for *some* users with *some* playsets.

-The issue only happens when the game loads, if it did load you’re good to go.

-The issue was recently mitigated by loading the mod’s UI slightly later, if you still encounter this problem, please contact me.

 ## Special Thanks